jbampton/ruby-strip/README.md

 # Ruby white space strip command line application

 This repository is about all things [Ruby](https://www.ruby-lang.org/en/).
+All the links in this README.md briefly explain some of the topics discussed.

 Hey come and check out the [Ruby in 4 seconds](https://youtu.be/ayx4fASYkZU) video.